poynt/developer/_posts/2015-01-22-integrating-with-poyntos-sdk.md

 ---

 Poynt OS SDK is distributed as an Android Library (aar) through our Maven repository.
-The maven repository is access controlled to prevent access to the public.
-So please do not share the credentials until we open up the access to everyone.

 ### Adding the Poynt OS SDK dependencies